-Not to mentioned that the soundtracks are amazing, the music makes me want to sit back and relax, it helps build the atmosphere, but also draws this ‘sinister’ vibe out of the screen.
+Not to mention that the soundtracks are amazing, the music makes me want to sit back and relax, it helps build the atmosphere but also draws this ‘sinister’ vibe out of the screen.
 The artwork is fantastic, what can I say?
-The hand drawn style makes you feel as though you are truly playing a card game in person, you only wish you had a real stack of those cards to play around with in your bare hands.
+The hand-drawn style makes you feel as though you are truly playing a card game in person, you only wish you had a real stack of those cards to play around within your bare hands.

-Here’s a lust of some of the master minds behind Voice of Cards.
+Here’s a list of some of the master minds behind Voice of Cards.

 - YOKO TARO (Creative Director)